tinymce/tinymce-docs/migration-from-froala.md

 ### Update the toolbar item listing
 Froala and TinyMCE use different formats for listing toolbar items.

-Froala accepts the list of toolbar buttons as a two-dimensional array of strings, such as:
+Froala accepts the list of toolbar buttons as a two-dimensional array of strings, with each array defining a group of toolbar items.
+For example:
 ```js
 toolbarButtons: [['undo', 'redo'], ['paragraphFormat'], ['bold', 'italic'],
 ['alignLeft', 'alignCenter', 'alignRight', 'alignJustify'],